blinpete/vue-dragondrop/Readme.md

 - no HTML5 Drag & Drop API
 - simple code design
 - No dependencies (VueJS 2.x is the only peerDependency)

-The project is inspired by [vue-slicksort](https://github.com/Jexordexan/vue-slicksort).

-Key changes:
-- `manager` does almost all the things (state management, updating containers, scrolling, moving the helper, managing the ghost, etc.)
-- `Container` only stores its unique props like `group`, `hideSortableGhost`, `direction`, etc.
-- window/container scroll had been rethought (sometimes you should use client coordinates and sometimes document ones)
-- position calculations simplified
-- moving array elements interface changed
-- `eventManager` made more consistent

 ## Who may find it useful?